Skip to content

 Many Cert Ed graduates have dedicated their careers to inspiring students and communities, and educating young people globally – a commitment the University is proud to be formally honouring.

-“The event coincides with the recent opening of our new City Campus in the heart of Gloucester, which has now become the home of our teaching programmes, marking the start of a new chapter in our long history of teacher training.”
+“The event coincided with the recent opening of our new City Campus in the heart of Gloucester, which has now become the home of our teaching programmes, marking the start of a new chapter in our long history of teacher training.”